En Español

 • (1) It is not known where the cancer began, or the primary tumor can no longer be seen.
 Cancer is found:

-• in 2 or 3 lymph nodes by physical exam or radiologic imaging; or
+• in 2 or 3 lymph nodes; or

 • in 1 lymph node and there are microsatellite tumors, satellite tumors, and/or in-transit metastases on or under the skin; or

-• in 4 or more lymph nodes, or in any number of lymph nodes that are matted (clumped) together found by physical exam or radiologic imaging; or
+• in 4 or more lymph nodes, or in any number of lymph nodes that are matted (clumped) together; or

 • in 2 or more lymph nodes and/or in any number of lymph nodes that are matted together; and there are microsatellite tumors, satellite tumors, and/or in-transit metastases on or under the skin.